Ibidapo-chad/Azure-DevOps/README.md

 # Azure-DevOps.

-This repository contains all Azure DevOps projects ans solutions.
+This repository contains all Azure DevOps projects.